 7. Monitor and Adapt Policies

-- Regularly assess the effectiveness of the RTO policy and be open to adjustments based on feedback and changing circumstances.
-Having clear, measurable metrics (such as employee productivity, satisfaction surveys, and retention rates) will assist with objectively gauging policy effectiveness.
+- Regularly assess the effectiveness of the Return-to-Office policy and be open to adjustments based on feedback and changing circumstances.
+Having clear, measurable metrics will assist with objectively gauging policy effectiveness.

 - Ensure the policies meet the needs of both employers and employees during the return to office process.
 Flexibility and responsiveness can enhance employee trust and policy success.